 Change CPU Process Affinity

-As soon as you launch the game, WoW performs a check on the total number of cores that your CPU has. it then dynamically allocated itself three cores, one of which is the first core (named Core 0).
-However, this same core is used by the Windows OS as well for ita various processes.
+As soon as you launch the game, WoW checks the total number of cores your CPU has. it then dynamically allocated itself three cores, one of which is the first core (named Core 0).
+However, this same core is also used by the Windows OS for various processes.

 SET processAffinityMask "255"